westerndigitalcorporation/zenfs/README.md

 ```

+Likewise, it is possible to migrate between a raw zoned block device and a zonefs filesystem by using backup on one
+and restore on the other.
+One thing to be aware of is that for a given block device, zonefs will expose one zone less
+to zenfs as the zonefs formatting will consume one zone for the zonefs superblock.

 ## Testing with db_bench

 To instruct db_bench to use zenfs on a specific zoned block device, the --fs_uri parameter is used.
-The device name may be used by specifying `--fs_uri=zenfs://dev:<zoned block device name>` or by
+The device name may be used by specifying `--fs_uri=zenfs://dev:<zoned block device name>` for a raw
+block device, `--fs_uri=zenfs://zonefs:<zonefs mountpoint>` for a zonefs mountpoint or by specifying
-specifying a unique identifier for the created file system by specifying `--fs_uri=zenfs://uuid:<UUID>`.
+a unique identifier for the created file system by specifying `--fs_uri=zenfs://uuid:<UUID>`.
+UUIDs
-UUIDs can be listed using `./plugin/zenfs/util/zenfs ls-uuid`
+can be listed using `./plugin/zenfs/util/zenfs ls-uuid`

 ```
 ./db_bench --fs_uri=zenfs://dev:<zoned block device name> --benchmarks=fillrandom --use_direct_io_for_flush_and_compaction